ryanboldi/lexicase/README.md

 # 🧬 Lexicase Selection Library

-A fast, vectorized lexicase selection implementation supporting both NumPy and JAX backends.
+A fast, vectorized lexicase selection implementation with **automatic dispatch** between NumPy and JAX backends for optimal performance.

 ## 🎯 What it does